 Examples: cosmos, zinnia, tomato, eggplant.

 The example I’ve used for this article is 2-gallon milk jugs but you can use just about anything that fits the criteria.
-Check your recycling bin and ask friends for what you need.
+Check your recycling bin or ask friends for what you need.

-- Can be drilled for drainage holes in base and ventilation holes up top (more on this below)
+- You can make drainage holes in the base and ventilation holes up top (more on this below).

 - Milk, juice, or water jugs